vlevit/notify-send.sh/README.md

     $ notify-send.sh --close=10

-To enforce only one open notification of a kind use `--replace-file` option.
+Use `--replace-file` to make sure that no more than one notification is created per file.
 For example, to increase volume by 5% and show the current volume value you can run:

     $ notify-send.sh --replace-file=/tmp/volumenotification "Increase Volume" "$(amixer sset Master 5%+ | awk '/[0-9]+%/ {print $2,$5}')"

-To add a button action on the notification you can run:
+You can add a button to the notification with `-o` or `--default-action=`:

-    $ notify-send.sh "Subject" "Message" -o "display other notification:notify-send.sh 'new Subject' 'New Message'"
+    $ notify-send.sh "Subject" "Message" -o "Show another notification:notify-send.sh 'new Subject' 'New Message'"

-You can specify multiple actions:
+You can specify multiple actions by passing `-o` multiple times.
+Use `-d` or `--default-action` for action which is usually invoked when notification area is clicked.
+Use `-l` or `--close-action` for action performed when notification is closed.

-    $ notify-send.sh "Subject" "Message" -o "display first button:notify-send.sh 'new Subject' 'New Message'" -o "display second button:notify-send.sh 'new Subject' 'New Message'"
+    $ notify-send.sh "Subject" "Message" \
+        -d "notify-send.sh 'Default Action'" \
+        -o "Button Action:notify-send.sh 'Button Action'" \
+        -l "notify-send.sh 'Close Action'"